◆ Using record lists

 To aggregate data and measure trends over categorical features of a dataset, see using categorical charts.

 - Learn how to quickly add a record list into the dashboard.

 Adjusting record list visualizations

-Learn how to show or or hide rankings.
+- Learn how to show or hide record list rankings.

 Using Time-Series Data

 - A record list chart can be used with large datasets, as it optimizes the number of visible items within the view.
 New records are added gradually as the user scrolls in the list view.
-Other record charts, such as maps, scatter plots and timeseries require a smaller data set size to be able to be effectively used since they plot all data at once in a single view.
+Other record charts, such as maps, scatter plots and time-series require a smaller data set size to use effectively since they utilize all data at once in a single view.